 COMMON DENTAL & ORAL HEALTH CONCERNS

-People In the Greater Nashua Area Have a Variety of Concerns About Dental & Oral Health, and Drs.
-Joe and Dori Columbus Have the Answers.
+People In the Greater Nashua Area Have a Variety of Concerns About Dental & Oral Health, and Dr. Joseph Columbus Has the Answers.

 A dental abscess may occur when a cracked or broken tooth, or one with a deep cavity reveals the inner pulp of the tooth, allowing it to become infected.
 The infection then can spread to the root of the tooth and infect the gum, which leads to abscess.